Overview of Pennsylvania Retirement Tax Friendliness

 Are other forms of retirement income taxable in Pennsylvania?

 For most retirees and all seniors, income from retirement accounts, which includes 401(k)s and IRAs, is fully exempt.
 Income from pensions is also exempt for anyone who is more than 59.5 years old.

-So if you are 65 and receive $15,000 annually in Social Security retirement benefits, $10,000 in pension income and another $20,000 from your IRA, you will not have to pay state taxes on your income in Pennsylvania.
+So, hypothetically, let's say you are 65 and receive $15,000 annually in Social Security retirement benefits, $10,000 in pension income and another $20,000 from your IRA.
+You will not have to pay state taxes on your income in Pennsylvania.
 Keep in mind, however, that you may have to pay federal taxes.

 How high are property taxes in Pennsylvania?

-The average effective property tax rate in Pennsylvania is 1.58%, which ranks as the 12th highest in the U.S. Some of the highest rates in the state are found in the Pittsburgh area.
-Allegheny County has an average effective property tax rate of 2.06%.
+The average effective property tax rate in Pennsylvania is 1.36%, which ranks as the 12th-highest in the U.S. Some of the highest rates in the state are found in the Pittsburgh area.
+Allegheny County has an average effective property tax rate of 2.00%.
 However, there are property tax relief programs that will help lower the bill for seniors throughout the state.

 Senior citizens in Pennsylvania may qualify for a rebate on their property taxes or rent if they meet certain requirements.
 First and foremost, they must be at least 65 years old.
 The program is also available to widows and widowers 50 and older and people 18 and older with disabilities.